 Dr. Dimitrios Adamos is an Honorary Research Fellow for the Department of Computing of Imperial College London and the leader of the #MyBrainTunes experiment held in London’s Science Museum.
 He is also a co-founder and the CTO of Cogitat, an Imperial College spinout company that develops core AI/ML technology for brain wave decoding.

-Dr. Dimitrios A.Adamos is an Honorary Research Fellow for the Department of Computing of Imperial College London and leader of the #MyBrainTunes experiment held in London’s Science Museum.
-He is also a Senior Research fellow at the School of Music Studies, Aristotle University of Thessaloniki (AUTh), Greece.
-He holds a MEng in Electrical & Computer Engineering, an MSc in Medical informatics from the School of Medicine and a PhD in Neuroinformatics from the School of Biology of AUTh.
-His current research includes deep learning and brain connectomics.
+He holds a MEng in Electrical & Computer Engineering, an MSc in Medical informatics from the School of Medicine and a PhD in Neuroinformatics from the School of Biology of Aristotle University of Thessaloniki, Greece.
+His research work focuses on machine learning for real-life Brain-Computer Interface applications and has previously featured as invited technology demonstrator for the industry.

 et al., 2021, Covariation Informed Graph Slepians for Motor Imagery Decoding, IEEE Transactions on Neural Systems and Rehabilitation Engineering, Vol:29, ISSN:1534-4320, Pages:340-349

 et al., 2020, A complex-valued functional brain connectivity descriptor amenable to Riemannian geometry, Journal of Neural Engineering, Vol:17, ISSN:1741-2560